leroyle/docupdates/README.md

   ## Editor Note:
   We should add the flow for confirmed messages, downlinks, ADR

-##  Misc Info for a "Intro to LoRaWan Doc
+### Typical LoRaWan Settings
   LoRAWan settings:
-The following document is in answer to a member's off line query about typical device app LoRaWan configuration settings.
+The following is an answer to a member's off line query about typical device app LoRaWan configuration settings.
 (Not that there is a typical that cover all boards.)
 I think we cover those absolutely required within the "examples" in the doc set, but not the optionals.
-Feel free to PM me some additions.
-I'm not sure where it will go in the docs.

 As usual this my current understanding, corrections are of course welcome

- Typical LoRaWan device configuration settings for North America US915
+#### LoRaWan Configuration variables

 Each board support package within the IDE exposes a different set of configuration variables.
 Some may be exposed at the IDE level while others are exposed via global varaiable within the device application sketch and still others may be hard coded within the runtime.